DRIVING WHILE INTOXICATED IN NEW YORK

 It is often only an experienced criminal law attorney who can assist the client in overcoming his embarrassment at being arrested and seeking out potential and not so obvious defenses in a DWI case.
 Aside from dismissal or acquittal, weaknesses identified in the prosecutor’’s case may result in a better disposition by plea bargain than originally offered by the prosecutor.

 These considerations are magnified if this is not one’’s first offense.
-A repeat offender with a prior DWI conviction is subject to conviction of a felony and loss of certain rights as an American citizen, prison or jail, being placed on probation for years, a $10,000 fine, and loss of license for years.
+A repeat offender with a prior DWI conviction is subject to conviction of a felony and loss of certain rights as an American citizen, prison or jail, being placed on probation for years, a $10,000 fine, and loss of license for years or permanently.
 Even if a felony conviction is avoided, harsher consequences will still follow for a lesser conviction if it is not the first.

 TOP TRIAL ATTORNEY